- Looking for an easy way to rotate the screen in Windows 10, or perhaps it's an earlier Windows version that you're keen on?

-Even though rotating your screen on a Windows 10, 8 based computer or desktop might seem irrelevant, in some cases your experience will be significantly improved if you would be able to rotate your screen with ease (match your desktop orientation to that of your physical screen).
+Even though rotating your screen on a Windows 10, or 8-based computer or desktop might seem irrelevant, in some cases your experience will be significantly improved.

-So,in the guidelines below, I will show you how to quickly perform this action for any Windows 10, Windows 8 or Windows 8.1 based device.
-There are several ways that can be applied for achieving the same results, all the methods being described and detailed during the following lines, so don’t hesitate and complete the same.
+There are several ways that can be applied to achieving the same results, all the methods are described and detailed in the following lines, so don’t hesitate and complete the same.

 1. Use a combination of keyboard keys

-- Go to your Home Screen and from there right click on any blank space from your desktop
+1. Right click on any blank space from your desktop.

 3. Use NVIDIA Control Panel/ AMD Catalyst Control Center